 - Anhinga may build new nests, use old nests, or appropriate a nest newly built by a heron or egret.
 When trying to appropriate an occupied nest, Anhinga will often eject the eggs of other species.

-- The oldest known Anhinga was 11 years, 11 months old.
+- Some Anhinga has lived as long as 11 years, 11 months old.

 Obsolete English Names: snake bird, American darter, water turkey, American Anhinga